-New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated to the level of the base flood elevation; or, together with attendant utility and sanitary facilities, shall:
+New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor (including basement) elevated to the level of the base flood elevation; or, together with attendant utility and sanitary facilities shall:

-- (1) be floodproofed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water; - (2) have structural components capable of resistinghydrostatic and hydrodynamic loads and effectsof buoyancy; and, - (3) be certified by a registered professional engineer or architect that the standards of this subsection are satisfied.
-Such certifications shall be provided to the official as set forth in Section 4.3-3(2).
+- (1) be floodproofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - (2) have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and - (3) be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this paragraph.
+Such certifications shall be provided to the official as set forth in Section 4.3-3 (2).